Docker environment#

 • swh-objstorage: Content-addressable object storage; it uses a docker volume to store the objects using the pathslicer backend,

-• swh-storage: Abstraction layer over the archive, allowing to access all stored source code artifacts as well as their metadata,
+• swh-storage: Abstraction layer over the archive, allowing to access all stored source code artifacts as well as their metadata, mostly used in write scenarios or when full access is required,

 • swh-web: the Software Heritage web user interface (with a default “admin” account with password “admin”),